Proudly supporting Special Olympics on Tour

 27 July 2017|Tottenham Hotspur

 The Club is continuing its long-term support of Special Olympics, a global charity providing sporting opportunities for people with intellectual disabilities, during our 2017 US Tour.

-Nevertheless, a quick change of plan around the weather saw the athletes welcomed to the team’s hotel, where they were met by Christian Eriksen, Kieran Trippier, Josh Onomah and Will Miller for a Q&A session, autographs and photographs, kicking-off our tour-wide support of Special Olympics, with further clinics set to take place in New York and Nashville.
+Local athletes in Orlando with and without intellectual disabilities were welcomed to the team’s hotel by Christian Eriksen, Kieran Trippier, Josh Onomah and Will Miller for a Q&A, before the boys signed autographs and posed for photos.
+The activity kicked off our tour-wide support of Special Olympics, with football clinics set to take place in New York and Nashville.

-Recent programmes in India and Singapore have seen specialist disability football coaches from the Foundation deliver educational workshops to local coaches with the aim of improving the delivery of football coaching to those with intellectual disabilities.
-In both instances, members of the Official Supporters’ Clubs have assisted the Foundation coaches in the delivery of this work, helping break down cultural and language barriers.
+Recent programmes in India and Singapore have seen specialist disability football coaches from the Foundation deliver educational workshops to local coaches.
+In both instances, members of the Official Supporters’ Clubs have assisted the Foundation coaches, helping break down cultural and language barriers.